Why integrate Biomass Crops into Agroforestry Systems?

 Harvesting Systems

 There are various ways of harvesting willow involving either a single step or two-step method of harvesting.
 With the single step, the willow crop is cut directly from the stump and chipped in one operation.
 While with the two-step harvesting, the willow crop is first cut, stored, and naturally air-dried before later chipping and processing into the desired end product.
-The willow plants can be harvested manually or mechanically depending on the level of automation and the type of machinery.
+In most situations mechanical harvesting is the only option.
+In small plantations (usually less than 3 hectares) it is logistically possible to manually harvest and remain economically viable.

 Mechanical Harvesting

-Mechanical harvesting is more economical when used for harvesting largescale willow plantations, where the large capacity of the machines can be fully utilized, and the high capital cost can be spread over large harvest volumes.
-Studies have shown that in order to increase profitability, it is necessary to have efficient machinery available with which high-quality wood chips can be produced at low cost and easily handled during storage and transport.
-Commercial harvesters and chip-collection services are provided by contractors to willow growers, and this comes at a high cost and the challenge of availability of machinery when needed.
-Different modified forage harvesters and corn choppers are used for harvesting and chipping willow.
+Mechanical harvesting is the only option for harvesting largescale willow plantations, where the large capacity of the machines can be fully utilized, and the high capital cost can be spread over large harvest volumes.
+Studies have shown that to increase profitability, it is essential to have machinery available that can produce high-quality wood chips at low cost and be easily managed during storage and transport.
+There are five contractors currently operating in the UK.
+They operate various modified forage harvesters that cut and chip willow in a single pass.

 Cut and chip harvest system

 With the cut and chip harvester, the willow plants are harvested in a single operation and directly chipped and transported to the end user or storage site.
-The harvester either pulls its own trailer to collects the harvested material or use a tractor-trailer combination, which travels alongside the harvester and receives the chips blown from the harvester.
-To optimize efficiency, the harvester downtime should be reduced by keeping the harvester moving and harvesting the willow crop on a continuing basis, while the trailer continuously collect the chips moving the chips to the load staging area or end user.
+The harvester either pulls its own trailer to collect the harvested material or more usually uses a tractor-trailer combination, which travels alongside the harvester and receives the chips blown from the harvester.
+To optimise efficiency, the harvester downtime should be reduced by keeping the harvester moving and harvesting the willow crop on a continuing basis, while two or three tractors and trailers work in tandem to continuously collect the chips and move them to the load staging area or directly to the end user.
 The plantation design and staging area should be well laid out to facilitate machinery movement and turning at the end of the rows.
-A study showed that cut-and-chip harvesters were faster than the whole stem harvester, and the self-propelled harvester was faster than the tractor-pulled harvester.
-This study further showed that harvesting costs differed depending on the machinery used for harvesting.
-Chips produced from the cut and chip harvester however have high moisture content and may require further drying to reach lower moisture content for efficient thermal combustion into energy, which involves further handling cost and may cause emission problems and dry matter losses.
-Dry chips can attract higher pricing at the power plant than wet chips.
+Chips produced from the cut and chip harvester, however, have a high moisture content and may require further drying to reach lower moisture content for efficient thermal combustion into energy.
+Dry chips can attract higher prices from the consumer but this is generally offset by the requirement for additional handling, storage, and fuel costs required for direct drying.

 Conclusion